toddwint/smtp/README.md

 SMTP server docker image for simple lab smtp testing.

-This image was created for lab setups where the need to verify email messages are being sent.
+This image was created for lab setups where there is a need to verify email messages are being sent.

 ## Features